anoperson/jointEE-NN/README.md

 * Preprocessing: using file ```jee_processData.py```

 You will need to have the ACE 2005 data set in the format required by this file.
 We cannot include the data in this release due to licence issues.
+A sample document is provided in ```data```.

 * Train and test the model: using file ```evaluateJEE.py```